+The timeout value provided to urlopen for each individual http request.
+This is used both when selecting a metadata\url and when crawling the metadata service.

+apply\full\imds\network\config

-- metadata\urls: This list of urls will be searched for an EC2 metadata service.
-The first entry that successfully returns a 200 response for <url>/<version>/meta-data/instance-id will be selected. (default: ['http://169.254.
-169.254', 'http://{[}fd00:ec2::254]', 'http://instance-data:8773']). - max\wait: the maximum amount of clock time in seconds that should be spent searching metadata\urls.
-A value less than zero will result in only one request being made, to the first in the list. (default: 120) - timeout: the timeout value provided to urlopen for each individual http request.
-This is used both when selecting a metadata url and when crawling the metadata service. (default: 50) - apply\full\imds\network\config: Boolean (default: True) to allow cloud-init to configure any secondary NICs and secondary IPs described by the metadata service.
-All network interfaces are configured with DHCP (v4) to obtain an primary IPv4 address and route.
-Interfaces which have a non-empty 'ipv6s' list will also enable DHCPv6 to obtain a primary IPv6 address and route.
+Boolean (default: True) to allow cloud-init to configure any secondary NICs and secondary IPs described by the metadata service.
+All network interfaces are configured with DHCP (v4) to obtain a primary IPv4 address and route.
+Interfaces which have a non-empty ipv6s list will also enable DHCPv6 to obtain a primary IPv6 address and route.
 The DHCP response (v4 and v6) return an IP that matches the first element of local-ipv4s and ipv6s lists respectively.
-All additional values (secondary addresses) in the static ip lists will be added to interface.
+All additional values (secondary addresses) in the static IP lists will be added to the interface.